 Cloud-based data warehouses are usually cheaper and easier to set up.
 However, on-premises data warehouses offer more control over your data.
 Most organizations today choose a cloud data warehouse partner like Snowflake as part of their modern data stack.
 However, some firms in heavily regulated industries, such as healthcare or banking, may still need to leverage on-premises data storage for compliance reasons.

-Popular cloud-based data warehouses include Amazon Redshift, Google BigQuery, Snowflake, and Databricks.These cloud data warehouses work well with a good metadata management strategy, which includes implementing a data catalog like Alation.
+Popular cloud-based data warehouses include Amazon Redshift, Google BigQuery, Snowflake, and Databricks.
+These cloud data warehouses work well with a good metadata management strategy, which includes implementing a data catalog like Alation.

 Now that you have a data warehouse, you need to get data into it.
 The best way to do this is with a data ingestion tool.
 There are many data ingestion tools available on the market.
 Depending on your data sources, connecting with them can be done with an API or a connector.
 Some data sources will require you to write code to connect them to your data ingestion tool.
 Stitch, Airbyte, or Fivetran are popular solutions for data ingestion.

 Database replication can also help you move on-premise data to the cloud.
-Database replication uses change-data-capture techniques to move data changes as they occur, providing a highly performant means of synching changes to a cloud warehouse.
+Database replication uses change-data-capture techniques to move data changes as they occur, providing a highly performant means of syncing changes to a cloud warehouse.
 Examples of database replication tools include Fivetran and QlikReplicate.

 After your data is in your data warehouse, you need to clean and prepare it for analysis.
 The best way to do this is with a data transformation tool.

-There are many data transformation tools available on the market such as dbt, Dataform, and Dataiku.
+There are many data transformation tools available on the market, such as dbt, Dataform, and Dataiku.

 After your data is clean and prepared, you can start visualizing it using BI tools to provide interactive visualizations that multiple stakeholders can use.
 Tableau has very good permissions and Tableau Server is a good cloud-based platform for stakeholders to easily access dashboards.
 Common BI tools in the modern data stack include Looker and Google Data Studio.